-The information in this document that relates to Mineral Resources and other Exploration Results (as applicable) in relation to the Paulsens East Iron Ore Project (Pilbara, Western Australia) is extracted from the following ASX market announcements made by the Strike Resources Limited on:
+The information in this document that relates to Mineral Resources and related Exploration Results/Exploration Targets (as the case may be, as applicable) in relation to the Paulsens East Iron Ore Project (Pilbara, Western Australia) is extracted from the following ASX market announcements made by the Strike Resources Limited on:

-- 4 September 2019: Significant Upgrade of JORC Mineral Resource into Indicated Category at Paulsens East Iron Ore Project - 15 July 2019: Maiden JORC Resource of 9.1 Million Tonnes at 63.4% Fe Paulsens East Iron Ore Project in the Pilbara
+- 4 September 2019: Significant Upgrade of JORC Mineral Resource into Indicated Category at Paulsens East Iron Ore Project - 15 July 2019: Maiden JORC Resource of 9.1 Million Tonnes at 63.4% Fe Paulsens East Iron Ore Project in the Pilbara - 1 August 2019: Strong Progress at the Paulsens East Iron Ore Project

-The information in the original announcements that relates to Mineral Resources and other Exploration Results (as applicable) in relation to the Paulsens East Iron Ore Project (Pilbara, Western Australia) is based on, and fairly represents, information and supporting documentation prepared by Mr Philip Jones, who is a Member of the Australasian Institute of Mining and Metallurgy (AusIMM) and the Australian Institute of Geoscientists (AIG).
+The information in the original announcements that relates to these Mineral Resources and related Exploration Results (as applicable) in relation to the Paulsens East Iron Ore Project (Pilbara, Western Australia) is based on, and fairly represents, information and supporting documentation prepared by Mr Philip Jones, who is a Member of the Australasian Institute of Mining and Metallurgy (AusIMM) and the Australian Institute of Geoscientists (AIG).
 Mr Jones has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves' (the JORC Code).
 The Company confirms that it is not aware of any new information or data that materially affects the information included in the original market announcements.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcements.